 Scott R. McMillen has been successfully handling medical malpractice cases for over 3 decades.
 He started his legal career representing hospitals and doctors, but for the last 33 years, he has been exclusively representing patients and their families.
 Mr. McMillen practices with two law firms in Florida.
 He founded McMillen Law Firm in 1988, which continues to actively represent malpractice victims in Florida and Georgia, and in December 2020 he also became Senior Counsel (sometimes referred to as “Of Counsel”) to the law firm of Paul Knopf Bigger, PLLC, working exclusively on medical malpractice claims within that law firm also.

 Mr. McMillen received his Doctor of Law degree from Emory University in 1979 and his B.S. in 1976 from Florida State University, majoring in Government.
+While at FSU he earned a Varsity Letter in Track and Field.
 He has been licensed to practice law in Florida since 1980, and in Georgia since 1979.

 Mr. McMillen has been recognized in the last 3 editions of Best Lawyers in America® in the specialty of medical malpractice.
 Recognition by Best Lawyers is based on peer-review surveys and the method used is designed to obtain the consensus opinion of leading lawyers about the professional abilities of their colleagues within the same geographical region and legal practice area.